Physical Education Courses

 Learn the strokes of tennis (forehand drive, backhand drive, serve, net volley, and lob) and strategies of singles and doubles play.
 Open to students with prior experience or satisfactory completion of PHED 208.
 Offered Term 2.

-PHED 223: WEIGHT TRAINING Waggoner, Lawson
+PHED 223: WEIGHT TRAINING Waggoner, Logan

 Introductory course teaching students how to train with Nautilus and free-weight equipment in a safe, effective, and enjoyable way so that they will want to continue to train for the rest of their lives.
 Students are able to develop their own personal training program based on their individual needs or desires.
 Offered both terms.